 Striking a balance between the environment and the economy has been difficult to achieve, but systems such as Bennamann’s are offering a hopeful economic outlook for small-scale livestock farmers.
 By providing farmers with the tools to produce their own energy, new innovations could redistribute political and financial power from the large, polluting fossil fuel industry, allowing farmers further autonomy and the ability to advocate for themselves.
 The financial world, often intertwined with Big Ag and industrialised farming, rarely lets small-scale farmers get a look in, but biomethane’s potential may mean that the worlds of the small-scale farm and big-banks will begin to cross over far more regularly.
 In fact in Snowdonia, this has already begun to happen.
 Farmer Philip Hughes has started to mine for cryptocurrency Ethereum, using biomethane produced by his herd.
 The energy that it takes to produce cryptocurrency has widely been lauded as unsustainable, but if mining can be done using renewables such as manure, then it drastically changes the argument and unseats both the fossil fuel industry and the traditional banking industry.

 Russia’s invasion of Ukraine seems to have brought the world one step closer to a gas-guzzling, Mad-Maxian future, one that teeters on the brink of nuclear war and squabbles over fossil fuels.
 Like many countries who now face soaring energy prices after cutting ties with Putin’s government, the UK has been forced to look within its own borders for autarky.
-It seems to me that, as a nation, we are having a ‘when life gives you lemons, make lemonade’ moment.
-Except it’s not an unfathomable amount of lemons we find ourselves with, but a large pile of post-Brexit, post-pandemic and looming-global-war manure, that itself threatens climate catastrophe.
-Can we use this literal shit storm to build back, from the bottom up, a more sustainable, holistic and inclusive society?
+It seems to me that, as a nation, we are having a ‘when shit hits the fan’ moment.
+Except that we may be able to use this enormous pile of post-Brexit, post-pandemic, looming-global-war-and-climate-catastrophe manure, this literal shit storm, to build back from the bottom up—a more sustainable, holistic and inclusive society.